 Polyolefin Catalysts and Processes: Competitive Implications of Industry Consolidation

-New Select-Client Study Proposal From TCGR
+New Select-Client Study Study From TCGR

 “Polyolefin Catalysts and Processes: Competitive Implications of Industry Consolidation”

 Consolidation in the polyolefin catalyst and process licensing industries has increased in both pace and size over the past several years and the impacts have become material to the competitive landscape.
-Also important has been the nature of the restructurings as a result of these multiple deals/changes that will have a broader impact over the years to come on catalyst product lines, resin grades and margins given the various industry issues moving forward, e.g., US PE capacity increases, China supply/demand growth, etc. The most recent event – Grace’s proposed acquisition of Albemarle’s polymerization catalysts/components business (for a reported $416 MIL) – raises the question as to how much farther this can go and what the industry will look like if/as it continues.
+Also important has been the nature of the restructurings as a result of these multiple deals/changes that will have a broader impact over the years to come on catalyst product lines, resin grades and margins given the various industry issues moving forward, e.g., US PE capacity increases, China supply/demand growth, etc. The most recent event – Grace’s acquisition of Albemarle’s polymerization catalysts/components business (for $416 MIL) – raises the question as to how much farther this can go and what the industry will look like if/as it continues.
 Among others, two critical questions have arisen: